RULES GOVERNING REQUIREMENTS TO QUALIFY

-Candidates who fail to comply with these requirements are subject to referral to the NAP Ethics Committee and may be disqualified by the Commission from attaining the relevant credentialed status.
+Candidates who fail to comply with these requirements are subject to referral to the NAP Professional Standards Committee and may be disqualified by the Commission from attaining the relevant credentialed status.

 - Reasonable Accommodation.
 A) Any RP candidate, or regular member desiring to become an RP candidate, who based on disability or language barrier desires variation of the standard requirements may request reasonable accommodation.
 Such a candidate is asked to include in the request suggestions for how the candidate might best be reasonably accommodated.
 The request may be made by or on behalf of the candidate through email to or by contacting NAP headquarters.
 The Commission is committed to make all reasonable efforts to accomplish such accommodation.

 B) Prospective RP candidates who are not fluent in English will be permitted to take the old RP exam to earn their credentials until the new system is fully translated into the language of their country.